slatedocs/slate/source/index.md

 curl "api_endpoint_here?key=(PROJECT_KEY|USER_KEY)"
 ```

-Airbrake uses API keys to allow access to the API.
+Airbrake uses API keys to restrict access to the API.
 There are 2 kinds of keys:

 - Project API key (`PROJECT_KEY`) that is used to submit errors and create track deploys.
 This key is what you configure the notifier agent in your app to use.
 - User API key (`USER_KEY`) that is used to get access to the project data through our APIs.
 Each user of a Project has her own key.